-Apr 16 : EMDataBank: Structure Data Archiving, Validation Challenges [Cathy Lawson, Rutgers] [pdf_CL][YouTube CL]
+Apr 15 : EMDataBank: Structure Data Archiving, Validation Challenges [Cathy Lawson, Rutgers]

-May 2 : Conclusion & open discussion (short class) [SEMC staff, NYSBC]
+May 1 : Conclusion & open discussion (short class)

-Lecture slides from the 2016 course may be found here and 2017 course may be found here.
+Lecture slides from the 2016 course may be found here, 2017 course may be found here and 2018 course may be found here.
 The lecture slides are provided for educational purposes only.
 All rights are reserved by their original authors.
 Please contact them if you would like to use or repost their content.